 Free of charge, anyone can walk up and into the booths with a friend or family member and spend 5 minutes engaging in some of the most urgent, touching, thought provoking conversations written by some of Canada’s most exciting writers.
 With a Canadian catalogue of over 2 dozen scripts and tour stops spanning from Vancouver Island to Newfoundland, Red Phone is a truly national project.

-Following 7 years of touring the project to communities across Canada, we know turn our attention to the rest of the world.
-Starting with South America, in 2023 Red Phone will tour to Argentina and Uruguay with commissioned scripts from four prominent South American playwrights: Florencio Award-winning and twice National Literature Award-winning Gabriel Calderon (Uruguay), BUHO Award-winning and Twice Moliere Prize-winning Marianella Morena (Uruguay), INT Award winning Nelson Valente (Argentina), and twin-sister collaborators and National Theatre Institute Prize-winning Maria and Paula Marull (Argentina).
-The first chance to experience these scripts will be in Vancouver as part of the PuSh Festival this January.
+Following 7 years of touring the project to communities across Canada, we’ve turned our attention to the rest of the world.
+In 2023, Red Phone toured to Argentina with commissioned scripts from prominent South American playwrights: Florencio Award-winning and twice National Literature Award-winning Gabriel Calderon (Uruguay), BUHO Award-winning and Twice Moliere Prize-winning Marianella Morena (Uruguay), INT Award winning Nelson Valente (Argentina), and twin-sister collaborators and National Theatre Institute Prize-winning Maria and Paula Marull (Argentina).

 International Writers & Translators